petershin/liferay-learn/docs/commerce/latest/en/inventory-management/availability-estimates.md

     ![Click the Add button to create a new availability estimate.](./availability-estimates/images/01.png)

 1. Enter a *Title*.
-This should denote the estimated time before the product becomes available again (for instance: 3-5 days, 3-4 weeks, 2-3 months).
+This should denote the estimated time before the product becomes available again (e.g., 3-5 days, 3-4 weeks, 2-3 months).

 1. Enter a *Priority* to determine the display order of the estimate.